UTDQi/children_book_review/README.md

-# Paper On Children's book
+# Do We Judge Children's Books by Their Covers?
+Exploring Title, Exclamation Marks, and Reviewer Bias

 ## Overview
 This repository is implemented by R and python, including all necessary code, data, model and analysis used to analysis children's book rating from goodreads.com.

 ## File Structure